Struggling to get interviews?

 Career changers

-Skills gained in one industry can help you stand out in a new one.
-Here are some common transferable skills for career changers:
+Skills gained in one industry can apply to many other industries.
+Here are some common transferable skills for people changing careers:

 - Advanced Microsoft Office skills